Classson/sudoku/README.md

 # Sudoku

 Website that accepts an array from the user and checks it against sudoku rules.
 The input grid is then displayed with incorrect rows, columns, sections and numbers highlighted in red.
-Made with Javascript and CSS Grid.
+Made with JavaScript and CSS Grid.